Becoming Catholic — Rite of Christian Initiation for Adults and Adult Confirmation

 - Have never been baptized

-- Have been baptized but have not been Confirmed in the Catholic Church
+- (Those that have been baptized but have not been Confirmed in the Catholic Church are also welcome!)

 - Teaching the Catholic Faith

-Beginning with Ash Wednesday and lasting throughout Lent, participants prepare to receive the sacraments of Baptism, Confirmation and/or Holy Communion by going through a six week period of prayer, fasting, and turning away from sin.
-This is the stage of 'Purification and Enlightenment.'
-This period culminates with the Easter Vigil, the Mass celebrated the Saturday night before Easter Sunday.
+After having been introduced to the intellectual tradition of the Catholic Church, participants begin their more immediate preparation to receive the sacraments of Baptism, Confirmation and/or Holy Communion.
+This period of prayer, fasting, and turning away from sin, known as the stage of 'Purification and Enlightenment,' begins with Ash Wednesday and lasts throughout Lent.
+This period culminates with the Easter Vigil - the Mass celebrated the night before Easter Sunday.
 During this Mass, participants receive the Sacraments of Baptism, Confirmation and the Eucharist.

 - Post-Baptismal Sessions